JAlcocerT/JAlcocerT/content/blog/dev-flutter-flet.md

 In fact, this is one of its main strengths.

-Flet uses a technology called Pyodide to compile your Python code into WebAssembly (WASM), which is a binary format that can be executed in any web browser.
+Flet uses a technology called Pyodide to compile your Python code into [WebAssembly](https://jalcocert.github.io/JAlcocerT/wasm/), which is a binary format that can be executed in any web browser.
 This means that you can deploy your Flet app to any **static web hosting service**, such as **Firebase, GH Pages or CF Pages**.

 To generate a static page from your Flet app, simply run the following command: